d3/d3-array/README.md

 <a name="nest_map" href="#nest_map">#</a> nest.<b>map</b>(<i>array</i>)

-Applies the nest operator to the specified *array*, returning a [map](#map).
+Applies the nest operator to the specified *array*, returning a nested [map](#map).
 Each entry in the returned associative array corresponds to a distinct key value returned by the first key function.
 The entry value depends on the number of registered key functions: if there is an additional key, the value is another nested associative array; otherwise, the value is the array of elements filtered from the input *array* that have the given key value.

 <a name="nest_object" href="#nest_object">#</a> nest.<b>object</b>(<i>array</i>)

-Applies the nest operator to the specified *array*, returning an object.
+Applies the nest operator to the specified *array*, returning a nested object.
 Each entry in the returned associative array corresponds to a distinct key value returned by the first key function.
 The entry value depends on the number of registered key functions: if there is an additional key, the value is another nested associative array; otherwise, the value is the array of elements filtered from the input *array* that have the given key value.

 Note: this method is unsafe if any of the keys conflict with built-in JavaScript properties, such as `__proto__`.
 If you cannot guarantee that the keys will be safe, you should use [nest.map](#nest_map) instead.